-For a brand to succeed, it needs to localize for each market but avoid brand fragmentation.
-To achieve this, it’s important to find your voice, define your terms, and ensure brand consistency and work with in-country resources as protective of your brand as you are.
+For a brand to succeed internationally, it needs to be localized for each market while avoiding brand fragmentation.
+To achieve this, it’s important to find your voice, define your terms, ensure brand consistency and work with in-country resources as protective of your brand as you are.

 2. DEFINE YOUR TERMS

 Whenever you’re translating or adapting US domestic content for international audiences, it’s best practice to create and maintain a glossary in each language, or at the very least for your priority markets.

 WHY INVEST IN A MULTILINGUAL GLOSSARY?

 Domestically, you’ve defined specific terms relevant to your company, brand, products, services or industry that convey your unique positioning – and the same needs to happen for each of your target markets to ensure a consistent and authentic content experience internationally.

 Defining key terminology up front – and carefully maintaining your glossaries as you add more languages/products and expand your reach across platforms/formats – will save you time and budget by ensuring that key terms are used correctly and consistently as you ramp up global content production.

 If you’re regularly updating and refreshing large volumes of content across multiple languages, a translation memory (TM) is an effective way to ensure consistency and save time and budget.

 WHY USE A TM?

 Translation memories are standard best practice in the translation and localization industry, the benefits of which are most often touted in the context of content leverage for reduced time-to-market and cost savings.
 By leveraging previously approved translations across formats and content updates, TMs are powerful and necessary tools for localization efficiency.